 Which Life of Fred book is right for me?

 Don't be misled by the basic titles.
-Fred covers much more in each text than you may expect.
+Life of Fred math and science books cover much more in each text than you may expect.
 As you click through each title, you'll see a list of what's covered (some people call this a "Scope and Sequence."
 You will be best served by going through each book in order.

 - Ice Cream